 The birth of jazz was one of the most significant artistic developments of the 20th Century.

 Bernstein was one of a number of composers – George Gershwin being another notable example – who fused the influence of this new music with the classical orchestral tradition.

-The American wrote symphonies, choral works and, in the likes of West Side Story and On The Town, the scores to some of the greatest musicals ever.
+The Americans wrote symphonies, choral works, and, in the likes of West Side Story and On The Town, the scores to some of the greatest musicals ever.

-As well as being a renowned conductor, Bernstein was also a major public advocate for classical music, presenting a popular series of Young People’s Concerts on television between 1958 and ‘72.
+As well as being a renowned conductor, Bernstein was also a prominent public advocate for classical music, presenting a popular series of Young People’s Concerts on television between 1958 and ‘72.

-He frequently utilises electronic instruments and effects, which of course reflects the ways in which developing technology has impacted the way in which classical music is made.
+He frequently utilizes electronic instruments and effects, which of course, reflects the ways in which developing technology has impacted the way in which classical music is made.